magrueni/europe_tree_competition_publi/README.md

 3. dnn_predictions:
-   This folder contains the code to run dnn predictions with the training dnn for different forest states.
+   This folder contains the code to run dnn predictions with the trained dnn for different forest states.

 4. analysis:
    This folder contains all code to run the statistical analysis and produce the figures.